Changelog

 This is also when I began learning React, moving from static layouts to component-driven development.
 Design stopped being decoration and became part of the logic.

-I participated in multiple hackathons, including events at VIT, where I won one.
+I participated in multiple hackathons, including events at VIT.

 These experiences pushed me to build fast, think clearly under pressure, and collaborate effectively.
 Hackathons helped me understand how ideas turn into working products — not perfect, but functional and focused.